Boots has launched a huge 80% off sale – here’s what to know

 Attention beauty lovers: the big Boots sale is here for 2025, with a sizeable 80 per cent off some of its bestselling beauty buys.
 With all of our favourite brands participating, there are some excellent deals to snap up from the likes of Soap & Glory, Sculpted by Aimee and more.

-The high street retailer is known for hosting a sale each year, offering you the perfect chance to get products at a majorly discounted rate.
-The sale actually kicks off on Boxing Day, carrying through until January and – for those willing to wait – slashing its prices even further for a final slew of savings up to 80 per cent off.
-In 2025, these bargains are looking better than ever, with Boots’s offering including best-selling brands, such as Drunk Elephant and Vera Wang.
+The high street retailer is known for hosting a mammoth sale each year, offering you the perfect chance to get products at a majorly discounted rate.
+In 2025, these bargains are looking better than ever, with Boots’s offering including bestselling brands, such as Drunk Elephant and Vera Wang.

 If you’re struggling to think about what you want to add to your basket, we’ve narrowed down some of our favourite picks for you – as well as any other details you might need to know about the sale.